 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-4.2 The Marketing of this website is controlled through Aisa International (Asia) Ltd, 25/F Workington Tower 78, Bonham Strand Sheung Wan, Hong Kong but they do not access our CRM system.
-The hosting facilities for our website are situated in France but your Data is not held on this website hosting, but in the EU through a CRM system.
+4.3 The hosting facilities for our website are situated in Microsoft’s Azure West Europe DC which is in the Netherlands.
+All personal data is held within the EU within tier 1 secure data centres.
 Transfers to other countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.